New job? Make the most of your employee benefits

 Pre-tax benefits can lower the amount of wages you owe federal (and possibly state and/or local) income taxes on.
 The money comes out of your paycheck before certain federal (and possibly state and/or local) taxes are withheld and may not count as taxable income.
-Pre-tax deductions may include:
+Pre-tax benefits may include:

 - Contributions to retirement accounts